sighjs/sigh/README.md

 Please see [plugin writing guide](https://github.com/sighjs/sigh/blob/master/docs/writing-plugins.md)

 # Future Work
-* Work out why I cannot apply a source map to a concatenated source map, likely needs new code in [source-map](https://github.com/mozilla/source-map).
+* Fix source map breakage when transforming events from `concat` plugin.
 * Should be able to forward stream input to a plugin that is nested inside another plugin (e.g. a merge).
 * `sigh -w` should watch `sigh.js` file for changes in addition to the source files.
 * `glob` plugin should also forward events from input stream.